 M.Arch, Washington University, St. Louis; B.S.
 Political Science and Philosophy, DePaul University

-Mitesh Dixit is an architect, educator, and noted public speaker with wide interest in the intersection of design with government policy, society, and culture.
+Mitesh Dixit is an Assistant Professor in the School of Architecture, and holds an Affiliate position with Department of Geography, Maxwell School of Citizenship & Public Affairs.
+Dixit’s work has focused on the intersection of design with government policy, society, and culture.
+His research has explored the processes of region- and border-making in the Balkans and along the US-Mexico border, tracing the effects of ideology in the transformations of the built environment.
 Previously, Dixit was on the faculty of TU Delft in the Netherlands as a visiting professor of architecture and urbanism.
 There, he also served as editor for the Chair of Complex Projects and helped to develop curriculum.
-Throughout 2016, Mitesh lectured internationally, conducted workshops and seminars on behalf of the US Department of State speaker program.
+Throughout 2016, Dixit lectured internationally, conducted workshops, and seminars on behalf of the US Department of State.

 In 2012, Dixit founded DOMAIN Office, an architecture and urbanism studio based in Belgrade, Serbia and Syracuse, New York.
 The firm works internationally on projects ranging from graphic design, residential, public buildings, and masterplans.
 DOMAIN operates within the contemporary art realm and has collaborated with artists such as Wim Wenders, Armin Linke, Vincent de Rijk, Ari Versluis (Exactitudes) and Antonio Lopez Garcia, as well as curators including Chris Dercon and Julio Vaquero.
 Its work has been presented at the Venice Architectural Biennale (2014), Franc Centre Museum in Orleans, France (2014), and MIPIM Conference in Canes, France (2014), The National University of Singapore (2012), the Inaugural Chicago Architectural Biennale (2015), and STRAND’s 5th International Conference ‘ON Architecture’ in Belgrade, Serbia (2017).
 DOMAIN has been in numerous publications including Domus, Metropolis and Wallpaper.